shadowcodex/shadowcodex.github.io/_posts/2017-08-24-do-not-just-immitate-but-understand.md

 ---
 layout: post
-title:  "[Opinion] Do not just immitate, but instead understand!"
+title:  "[Opinion] Do not just imitate, but instead understand!"
 description: "When you do a training course, don't just go through the motions.
 Go deeper."
 date:   2017-08-24 07:30:00
 ogimg: "https://shadowcodex.github.io/imgs/blogmedia/object.png"